volodymyrhudyma/blog/content/blog/custom-events-in-javascript.md

 ## Summary

-In this article we learned about Custom Events in JavaScript that enhance the developer's experience by its simplicity and easiness of usage.
+In this article, we have learned about Custom Events in JavaScript, which enhances the developer's experience with its simplicity and ease of use.

-Overall, JavaScript has awesome event system, but sometimes standard built-in events are not enough for building clean and maintainable code.
+Overall, JavaScript has a great event system, but sometimes the default built-in events are not enough to create clean and maintainable code.

-Make sure to play around with Custom Events and enjoy using them in your next projects.
+Be sure to play around with Custom Events and enjoy using it in your next projects.